-In January 2020, a branch office will be established in China as a first step in the process of establishing a fifth WANO regional centre, the WANO Shanghai Centre.
+In January 2020, a branch office was established in China as a first step in the process of establishing a fifth WANO regional centre, the WANO Shanghai Centre.

 A nuclear entity's alignment to a regional centre is typically based on a combination of geography and new plant technology.
-Per WANO Member Policy PD-5, affiliation with your WANO regional centre formally begins with the first placement of nuclear grade concrete (FCD).
-Earlier engagement via the central WANO London Office is possible.
-You are strongly encouraged to take advantage of this opportunity and establish an organisational agreement for early engagement.
+Per WANO Policy Document 5 - WANO Membership, category 1- or 2-member affiliation with your WANO regional centre begins with the first placement of nuclear grade concrete (FCD).
+Earlier engagement prior to FCD as a category 5 member can occur and is encouraged.

-Early engagement with WANO is hugely beneficial to the new member.
-Early stage nuclear program development will benefit from the operational expertise of WANO's personnel via specific new unit assistance missions as well as access to WANO guidance documents, operating experience data, and a variety of other support services.
-Your WANO relationship will form, grow and strengthen as you approach nuclear plant operation - WANO's area of significant expertise and focus.
+Early engagement with WANO is beneficial.
+Development of your nuclear operation's program and efforts toward operational readiness will benefit from interaction with WANO personnel and access to technical documents, operating experience data, and a variety of other support services.
+Your WANO relationship will form, grow, and strengthen as you approach nuclear plant operation - WANO's area of significant expertise and focus.